Current research projects

 Ongoing research-based activities

-ANZSOG supports a range of other research-based activities including the Case Library; policy roundtables; commissioned reports and frameworks for government.
+ANZSOG supports a range of other research-based activities including the Case Library; policy roundtables; commissioned reports and frameworks for the government.

 Evidence and Evaluation hub, now renamed as Better Evaluation has entered a new phase of its development as an independent not-for-profit organisation.